cskau/nlpwp/words.md

 parts that are not common are named *affixes*.
 We inflect verbs to indicate tense (present, past, etc.), the person of the verb's subject (first, second, and third person), and the number (singular or plural).
-The affix *s* in John walk*s*, for instance, tells us that the verb *walk* is in present tense, second person singular.
+The affix *s* in John walk*s*, for instance, tells us (in combination with the subject John) that the verb *walk* is in present tense, third person singular.

 Other types of words have inflections as well.
 For example, we inflect nouns to distinguish singular and plural: